honeycombio/honeycomb-opentelemetry-android/DEVELOPING.md

 brew install jq
 ```

-Smoke tests can be run with `make` targets (the latter works better in CI).
+Smoke tests can be run with `make` targets.

 ```sh
 cd smoke-tests